webowodev/payload-video-stream/README.md

       defaultAdapter: cloudflareStreamAdapter({
         accountId: process.env.CLOUDFLARE_STREAM_ACCOUNT_ID || '',
         apiToken: process.env.CLOUDFLARE_STREAM_API_TOKEN || '',
-        requiresSignedURLs: true // OPTIONAL: enable this if you enabled the signed downloads on your storage so the plugin will use the signed s3 url to the cloudflare stream copy video url function
+        requireSignedURLs: true // OPTIONAL: enable this if you enabled the signed downloads on your storage so the plugin will use the signed s3 url to the cloudflare stream copy video url function
       }),
     }),
   ],